-Kevin Sutton is the Office Managing Member in Detroit and a Member of the firm’s Education practice.
+Kevin Sutton is the head of the firm’s Education practice.
 His practice is focused on the defense of contested matters, including state and federal lawsuits filed against his clients, as well as claims of discrimination and harassment submitted to administrative agencies such as the Equal Employment Opportunity Commission (EEOC), the Michigan Department of Civil Rights (MDCR), and U.S. Department of Education Office of Civil Rights (OCR).

 Mr. Sutton is a graduate of Michigan State University, and the Case Western Reserve University School of Law.
 Mr. Sutton also completed the prestigious International Association of Defense Counsel (IADC) Trial Academy at Stanford University, a program focused on the development of trial advocacy skills for defense litigators.

 In addition to his efforts in the courtroom and with administrative agencies, Mr. Sutton regularly investigates allegations of employee/student harassment and conduct; advises his clients regarding their statutory obligations under Michigan’s Revised School Code and federal law, applicable special education laws, and other school-related statutes; and counsels his clients on labor and employment issues.
 Mr. Sutton also focuses extensively on the development of organizational policies for his clients.
 Mr. Sutton currently serves on the Michigan Council of School Attorneys (MCSA) Board of Directors.